-Man wanted in Colorado killed during apprehension in Montana
+Man killed as federal agents attempt to get Montana fugitive

 BILLINGS, Mont.
-(AP) - A 19-year-old man wanted by authorities in a Colorado homicide was shot and killed Thursday evening during his attempted apprehension in Montana by a federal task force that pursues violent fugitives, law enforcement officials said.
+(AP) - Authorities in Montana say a man was killed in an officer-involved shooting during the attempted apprehension of a suspect by a federal task force that pursues violent fugitives.

-The suspect killed in the officer-involved shooting in a residential area of Billings was identified as a resident of the city but his name was not immediately released.
+The man killed during the Thursday night shooting in midtown Billings was not immediately identified.

-A U.S. Marshals Service violent offender task force had been trying to arrest the man on a warrant for deliberate homicide out of Colorado when he exchanged gunfire with six officers, Lt.
-Brandon Wooley said.
-The suspect died at the scene from an unspecified number of gunshot wounds, Wooley said.
+Assistant Police Chief Jeremy House with the Billings Police Department told KULR8-TV that a U.S. Marshals Service task force was trying to apprehend the suspect on outstanding warrants when the shooting occurred.

-No members of the task force were injured and no Billings officers were involved in the shooting, Wooley said.
+No federal agents were injured and no Billings officers were involved in the shooting, House said.

-Billings police were leading the investigation into the shooting, Chief Deputy U.S. Marshal Timothy Hornung said.

 Since late April, Billings has seen five apparent homicides and one apparent homicide-suicide, according to the Billings Gazette.